 - The game should implement longest, displaying it on the screen.

 - The game will

 execute with a "frame rate" of 60 frames per seconduse 1/60 of a second as the basic quantum of time.
-This refers to the underlying speed of the gameplay (which determines the rate at which blocks fall, etc), not the refresh rate of JavaFX .
-If you find this confusing, refer to lectures 11 and 12 where the same issue arose.
+This refers to the underlying speed of the gameplay (which determines the rate at which letters are issued, etc), not the refresh rate of JavaFX .
+If you find this confusing, it will be discussed in lectures when we build the caterpillar game.
 The caterpillar moves at a given speed (pixels per second), regardless of the rate at which JavaFX redraws the screen.
-(Updated 26/9/12)